Urticating hair: Types particular to species

 Not all urticating hair types are exhibited by each species of tarantula.
 Type II urticating hairs can be found in the genera Avicularia, Iridopelma and Pachistopelma (subfamily Aviculariinae).
-Type I and III urticating hairs are representative on a wide diversity of large bodied genera in the subfamily Theraphosinae Lasiodora and Acanthoscurria Nhandu spp., Megaphobema spp., Sericopelma spp., Eupalaestrus spp., Proshapalopus spp., Brachypelma spp., Cyrtopholis spp., and others, although some only have Type I in mature males.
-Unusually, Type III urticating hair is found alone on the species of Theraphosa spp., but these otherwise are similar to many species that also have Type I hairs.
+Type I and III urticating hairs are representative on a wide diversity of large bodied genera in the subfamily Theraphosinae: Lasiodora, Acanthoscurria, Nhandu, Megaphobema, Sericopelma, Eupalaestrus, Proshapalopus, Brachypelma, Cyrtopholis, and others, although some only have Type I in mature males.
+Unusually, Type III urticating hairs are found only on the species of Theraphosa, but these otherwise are similar to many species that also have Type I hairs.

-Type III alone is found in many 'dwarf' new world genera Hapalopus spp..
-Type IV is found in several South American genera Grammostola, Euathlus etc. (exhibits types III and IV).
-Type V urticating hair is typical of the species of genus Ephebopus.
+Type III alone is found in many "dwarf" New World genera, e.g. Hapalopus.
+Type IV is found in several South American genera, e.g. Grammostola, Euathlus etc. (exhibits types III and IV).
+Type V urticating hairs are typical of the species of the genus Ephebopus.
 They are located on the pedipalps.
 They are much shorter and lighter in contrast with other types of urticating hair.
 These are easily thrown by the spider into the air.
-Type VI urticating hair is found in the genus Hemirrhagus.
+Type VI urticating hairs are found in the genus Hemirrhagus.

 Genera with the most urticating hairs are Lasiodora, Grammostola and Acanthoscurria.

 Defensive behavior

-New World tarantulas will, at the moment of danger, turn toward the attacker and briskly rub their hind legs against the opisthosoma throwing the urticating hairs in the direction of the enemy.
-The cloud of small bristles will get into the mucous membrane of small mammals and cause edema, which can be fatal.
+New World tarantulas will, at the moment of danger, turn toward the attacker and briskly rub their hind legs against the opisthosoma, throwing the urticating hairs in the direction of the enemy.
+The cloud of small bristles can get into the mucous membrane of small mammals and cause edema, which can be fatal.
 The bristles cause both mechanical and chemical harm to the skin and membranes.

-Reaction and the degree of irritation to a defensive urticating hair barrage can vary tremendously, based on the species in question.
+Humans' reaction and the degree of irritation to a defensive urticating hair barrage can vary tremendously, based on the species in question.
 Some, such as those of the Chilean rose tarantula (Grammastola rosea) and the pinktoe tarantula (Avicularia avicularia), are fairly mild and innocuous to humans.
 Others, such as those of the Brazilian giant white knee tarantula (Acanthoscurria geniculata), are moderately irritating.
 Still others, such as the Goliath birdeater (Theraphosa blondi), are far more severe.
 These bristles can result in painful rashes, and have been likened to sharp shards of fiberglass.

 After kicking urticating hairs, the tarantula will have a bald spot on its abdominal region.